abasak24/SAGA-Bench/README.md

 ```
 Alternatively, there is an example script, runme.sh, which could be executed for an example run.
 Each run creates two csv files: 1) Alg.csv and 2) Update.csv.
 These files contain per-batch compute and update times, respectively.

+### Reproducing Hardware-Level Profiling Results in the SAGA-Bench Paper

 ## Reproducing Software-Level Profiling Results in the SAGA-Bench Paper
 _TODO_